diazgio/No-Problem-Capstone/README.md

 Feel free to check the [issues page](issues/).

-## Show your support
+## :pray: Show your support

 Give a ⭐️ if you like this project!

-## Acknowledgments
+## :point_right: Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- This app is inspirate in the design of Gregoire Vella on Behance
+- You can find the original project here: [link](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details)

 ## 📝 License